Plong-Wasin/line-drive-saver/README.md

 LineDrive Saver is a Line bot that allows you to save files to Google Drive.

+## Caution

+**Important:** This script does not verify the signature of incoming requests from Line due to limitations with Google Apps Script, which does not support the verification of request signatures.
+As a result, it is **not recommended** to use this script in production environments or with sensitive data unless additional measures are taken to secure your webhook endpoints.

+For enhanced security, consider implementing custom signature verification or using alternative methods to ensure that incoming requests are valid and coming from the trusted source.

 ## Requirements

 1. **Line Developer Account**: Line Developer Account is required to create and manage your Line bot.
 You can sign up for a Line Developer Account at [Line Developers website](https://developers.line.biz/en/).
 Once you have an account, you'll be able to create a Line channel for your bot and obtain the Line channel access token.